CAHSMUN 2019 Conference waiver will be released in the near future

 5. Discrimination or harassment based on sex, sexual orientation, race, marital status, gender identity or expression, creed, age, colour, disability, political or religious belief by any conference participant towards any other conference participant, CAHSMUN volunteer, hotel staff member, hotel guest, or any individuals within the conference venue will not be tolerated.
 Individuals participating in CAHSMUN-sponsored or hosted events must abide by federal and provincial laws with respect to discrimination.

 a) If you are found breaking this rule, you may be immediately removed from the conference and banned from attending CAHSMUN-sponsored events indefinitely.
-Your school and other educational conferences based in British Columbia may be informed of your removal from our conference and the reason behind the removal.
+Your school and other educational conferences may be informed of your removal from our conference and the reason behind the removal.

 6. Vandals assume all responsibility of structural damages done to the conference venue (including, but not restricted to, the Sheraton Wall Centre).

-7. A strict curfew will be implemented by the conference between the hours of 11:59PM and 7:00AM, during which delegates must return to and stay in their own rooms unless involved in a committee session that is run and supervised by CAHSMUN.
+7. A strict curfew will be implemented by the conference between the hours of 11:59PM and 7:00AM, during which all participants must return to and stay in their own rooms unless involved in a committee session that is run and supervised by CAHSMUN.

 8. Prohibition of co-educational rooming for all students, including those with school supervision.